monsterkodi/noon/README.md

 ```

 ### caveats

+#### disadvantages

+- keys can't start with the pipe symbol: |
+- escaped keys can't contain the pipe symbol
+- empty objects are not expressible
+- probably some other unknown corner cases

 This is in alpha stadium and not meant to be completely foolproof.
 Don't use it if you can't live with the limitations mentioned above.